hpreston/nso-getting-started/03-exploring-with-cli.md

         ```
         </details>

         > The `nx:vlan` highlights the use of NEDs to interact with the devices.
 Each type of device, and therefore NED, has it's own data model for configuration and operational data.
-The `nx:` indicates the NED, or specifially the YANG model, that is used for the data.
+The `nx:` indicates the NED, or specifically the YANG model, that is used for the data.

     * What if you wanted the data in a format better for programmability.. let's say JSON.